Dead Men Talking

 Of all history's medical mystery Controversies, none has raged more fiercely

-than the question of whether King Tutankhamun's death resulted from
+than the question of whether King Tutankhamun's death resulted from natural

-that have been hove advanced over the years.
+have been hove advanced over the years.

 This spring, the media widely reported that the mystery had finally been

-solved; King Tut, a team of Egyptian scientists who conducted the
+solved; King Tut, a team of Egyptian scientists who conducted the first-ever

-Yet, while the media presented the team's findings as definitive,
+media presented the team's findings as definitive, not all scholars are

 In my role as a forensic psychiatric analyst on the Discovery Channel